lilyminium/cookiecutter-openff/README.md

 [//]: # (Badges)
 [![GitHub Actions Build Status](https://github.com/lilyminium/cookiecutter-openff/actions/workflows/gh-ci.yaml/badge.svg)](https://github.com/lilyminium/cookiecutter-openff/actions?query=workflow%3A%22Cookiecutter+CI%22)

+**Note: this repository is still under development**

-A [cookiecutter](https://github.com/audreyr/cookiecutter) template for those interested in developing packages based on MDAnalysis.
+A [cookiecutter](https://github.com/audreyr/cookiecutter) template for those interested in developing packages based on Open Force Field.
 Starting repositories can be created from this template so you can focus on what's important: the science!

 ## Requirements